-The compound rest and cross-feed screws are very large in diameter, are made from heat-treated alloy steel and have large, easily read micrometer dials.
-The cross-feed screw is equipped with ball thrust bearings and a large bronze compensating cross-feed nut, which is conveniently and quickly adjustable for wear.
+The compound rest and cross feed screws are very large in diameter, are made from heat treated alloy steel and have large, easily read micrometer dials.

+The cross feed screw is surface hardened to about 80 scleroscope in such a manner that the original accuracy is retained.
+It is equipped with ball thrust bearings and a large automatically oiled, bronze compensating cross feed nut, which is conveniently and quickly adjustable for wear.